All Products

 Warn

-After the disk is restored, the system pushes a new event in the Recovered state for the disk the next morning.
-The Active event that was pushed remains.
+After the disk is restored, a new event in the Recovered status is pushed for the disk the next morning.
+The historical Active events will not disappear.

 • If the provisioned performance value such as 1,000 IOPS on a disk is higher than the actual workload such as 800 IOPS, you are charged for the higher performance level, which causes cost wastes.